DanielHearn/streamist/README.md

 ### Dependencies
 - angular-sortable-view to handle AngularJS model updating on list reorder.
-- screenfull for quick and clean access to browser fullscreen api.
+- screenfull.js for quick and clean access to browser fullscreen api.

 ### Gulp tasks
 - Watch: Use browsersync to reload files and compiles scss.